renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 104: } // namespace unittest
 ```

 - Line 52-55: We implement the operator `(const TestInfo*)` for `InSelection`.
-This will return true if the test name matches the filter
+This will return true if the test name matches the filter, or if the filter is set to nullptr
 - Line 62-65: We implement the operator `(const TestFixtureInfo*)` for `InSelection`.
-This will return true if the test fixture name matches the filter
+This will return true if the test fixture name matches the filter, or if the filter is set to nullptr
 - Line 72-75: We implement the operator `(const TestSuiteInfo*)` for `InSelection`.
-This will return true if the test suite name matches the filter
+This will return true if the test suite name matches the filter, or if the filter is set to nullptr
 - Line 81-85: We define the constructor for `TestRunner`
 - Line 90-92: We define the destructor for `TestRunner`
-- Line 99-102: We implement the function `RunAllTests()`
+- Line 99-102: We implement the function `RunAllTests()`.
+Notice that we use `RunSelectedTests()` with the predicate `True`, meaning all testsw, test fixtures and test suites are in range

 ### TestRegistry.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_RUNNER_AND_VISITOR___STEP_7_TESTREGISTRYH}